-Part A: Assessment у орогиноно то Employee[5] and contractor[5]) Operations Contractor(s) Parks Passive Ishland Name of Contractor(s) (if a oplicable, under Unit): Officer(s) Assessing Worksite: Project / Works Detail(s): Process(es) / Task(s) Assess sed: Order Nos.: Date: Time: Worksite / Location / Addre ess: Worksite Employee(s) / Contractor(s) involved Supervisor Name(s): Worker Name(s): with this Assessmen nt: High Risk Construction Work (HRCW) Identified d on Worksite - Safe Work Method Statement (SV NMS) required.  if applicable Risk of person falling > than 2 m Worksite with mobile plant any movement of powered On or adjacent to roadways or railways used by road or rail traffic On / near: Energised electrical installations or services; Pressurised gas distribution mains or piping; Chemical, fuel or refrigerant lines; or Telecommunications towers Involving: - A trench, shaft 1·5 m; or - A tunnel. t if the excavated depth is > Involving: Removal or Disturbance of Asbestos (Asbestos Control Plan); A Confined space; An area that may have a contaminated or flammable atmosphere; or Use of explosives.
-Involving: Structural alterations that require temporary support to prevent collapse; Demolition; or Tilt-up or precast concrete liquids where acent to water or other there is a risk of drowning; there are artificial emperature.
+Part A: Assessment g operations wor kore one Assessment on E improyec[3] and contractor[3]) Operations Contractor(s) Unit Assessed: Construction Tree crew Parks Passive Works Bushland Team members: Name of Contractor(s) (if ag oplicable, under Unit): Officer(s) Assessing Worksite: Project / Works Detail(s): Process(es) / Task(s) Assess sed: Order Nos.: Date: Time: Worksite / Location / Addre ess: Worksite Employee(s) / Contractor(s) involved Supervisor Name(s): with this Assessmen t: Worker Name(s): High Risk Construction Work (HRCW) Identified d on Worksite - Safe Work Method Statement (SV VMS) required. 🖂 if applicable Risk of person falling > than 2 m Worksite with mobile plant any movement of powered On or adjacent to roadways or railways used by road or rail traffic On / near: Energised electrical installations or services; Pressurised gas distribution mains or piping; Chemical, fuel or refrigerant lines; or Telecommunications towers Involving: - A trench, shaft 1·5 m; or - A tunnel. : if the excavated depth is > Involving: Removal or Disturbance of Asbestos (Asbestos Control Plan); A Confined space; An area that may have a contaminated or flammable atmosphere; or Use of explosives.
+Involving: Structural alterations that require temporary support to prevent collapse; Demolition; or Tilt-up or precast concrete liquids where t - Diving; or acent to water or other there is a risk of drowning; there are artificial emperature.
 Other(s), Please Specify: